rl-institut/rli_template_r/CONTRIBUTING.md

 ## Getting started (within RLI)

+-   Clone the project using the Rstudio IDE (New Project -> Use Version Control).
+Once this is done, run `renv::restore()` once to download all necessary packages for this project.

 -   Please create a new branch with your own github username.
 If you haven't done this before, we recommend running `usethis::pr_init("yourusername")`, replacing the text in quotation marks with your username.

 -   At the end of each coding session, commit to git using the Rstudio GUI, and then create a ***draft*** PR by running `usethis::pr_push()`, and following the prompts in your browser.